f1nal3/Juniorgram/Docs/New models explained.md

     };
 ```

-There *RepositoryType* must be a class, which was directly inheriting base class and also implementing casting logic.
+There ***RepositoryType*** must be a class, which was directly inheriting base class and also implementing casting logic.
 However, it didn't work well with other project stuff that's why I decided to reject it and think about less sophisticated solution.
 I moved casting logic to another class called 'ModelFiller'.
 I wanted to create it polymorphic, but I faced the same issue - I have to know two template params at different moments of time.
 It can be easily solved if it may be possible to create template pure virtual method which will be overrided in derived class, but C++ doesn't allow it.
-So, I've just put this stuff into one class named PGFiller(which includes casting logic with return type from pqxx library) and made this class as a field of the base abstract class of the PG Repository.
+So, I've just put this stuff into one class named ***PGFiller***(which includes casting logic with return type from pqxx library) and made this class as a field of the base abstract class of the PG Repository.
-Like it was made to PGQuery.
+Like it was made to ***PGQuery***.